connectomicslab/connectomemapper3/docs/index.rst

 Eager to contribute?
 ***********************

+Connectome Mapper 3 is open-source and all kind of contributions (bug reporting, documentation, code,...) are welcome!
 See :ref:`Contributing to Connectome Mapper <contributing>` for more details.

 ***********************
 Contents